bparanj/crystal/computer/tools/antistatic-tool.md

 Antistatic tools are designed to prevent the buildup of static electricity and protect sensitive electronic components from electrostatic discharge (ESD).
-Here are the key aspects of antistatic tools:

 1. **Purpose**: Antistatic tools prevent the accumulation of static charges that can damage electronic components.
 They are essential in environments where ESD-sensitive devices are handled, such as electronics manufacturing, repair, and assembly.

 2. **Types of Antistatic Tools**:

    - **Antistatic Wrist Straps**:
      - **Function**: Worn on the wrist and connected to a ground point to continuously discharge static electricity from the body.
      - **Components**: Typically include a conductive strap, a grounding cord, and a wristband.